groboclown/petronia/docs/extensions/api/default.config_persistence.md

-# Extension default.config_persistence v1.0.0
+# default.config_persistence (implementation)
+**v1.0.0**

+(no documentation provided)

+## Details

 Extension For:
 * [core.config_persistence.api](core.config_persistence.api.md)
   no version restriction

-(no documentation provided)
+Runs in elevated privileges

+## User Configuration

+Does not provide any user configuration.

+Authors: Petronia

+License: MIT

+*This file was auto-generated from the Petronia source on 2019-Oct-15.*